Casualties of the Twelve-Day War

-During the Iran–Israel war, by 28 June 2025, Human Rights Activists in Iran (HRANA), a US-based organization, reported that Israeli strikes killed 1,190 people and wounded over 4,000.
+During the Twelve-Day War between Iran and Israel, by 28 June 2025, Human Rights Activists in Iran (HRANA), a US-based organization, reported that Israeli strikes killed 1,190 people and wounded over 4,000.
+Among the fatalities were 436 civilians, 435 military personnel, and 319 individuals whose status could not be confirmed.
 The Iranian health ministry also stated that more than 4,000 people have been wounded.
 The Times of Israel reported that Iranian strikes killed 28 Israeli civilians and one off-duty soldier, and caused 3,238 hospitalized injuries.